Skip to main content

 Survey

-The Phase 1 survey regarding current transportation needs on Roberts Parkway from Route 286 (Fairfax County Parkway) to Burke Center Parkway was completed in June 2025.
-The study team will use the input obtained from the public to better focus on solutions and develop alternatives to address the identified needs.
+The Phase 2 survey regarding proposed alternatives for Roberts Parkway from Route 286 (Fairfax County Parkway) to Route 643 (Burke Centre Parkway) in Fairfax County was completed in January 2026.
+The study team will use the input obtained from the public as it refines the alternatives and performs planning-level cost estimation before selecting the preferred alternative(s) to address the identified needs.

 Study Partners